Skip to main content

 Ozempic dosage for weight loss vs. diabetes

-The aforementioned dosages are the FDA-approved dosages for managing diabetes mellitus.
+The above dosages are the FDA-approved dosages to help manage diabetes mellitus.
 If an individual has Type 2 diabetes and is overweight or has obesity, the dosage may be the same.
-In some cases, a healthcare provider may prescribe Ozempic off-label solely for weight loss.
-However, the dosing for managing blood sugar levels in diabetes may differ from the dosing schedule for weight loss alone.
+If a healthcare provider prescribes Ozempic off-label solely for weight loss, they may or may not recommend a different dosing schedule.

 What to do if you miss a dose of Ozempic